q9f/keccak.rb/README.md

 ## Warning: Keccak vs. SHA-3

-**Note:** This gem still uses the `Digest::SHA3` namespace for reasons of backwards compatibility and long-term maintainability.
-See history section below.

 :warning: This gem does **not** implement the final FIPS202 standard, today known as SHA-3 but rather an early version, commonly referred to as Keccak.
 The reason why this is kept around, is that Ethereum uses this earler version of Keccak.
 See also: [Ethereum: Difference between keccak256 and sha3](https://ethereum.stackexchange.com/questions/30369/difference-between-keccak256-and-sha3)

 If you are looking for the final SHA-3 gem, please use the following: https://rubygems.org/gems/sha3

 ## History